 Chemical and Physical Properties of Structurally Precise Nanoparticles

-Organometallic Nanoparticles provide an intermediate state between molecular and bulk phases of matter.
+Structurally precise nanoparticles provide an intermediate state between molecular and bulk phases of matter.
 Subsequently, the properties can be strikingly different from both molecular and bulk systems.
 Adding to their intrigue is the ease at which their inorganic metallic core can be functionalized with organic or metal-organic ligands.
-Organometallic nanoclusters are gaining a great deal of interest due to the synthesis control over the core and ligand composition and subsequent properties.
 This along with their (sub)nanometer size, has promoted their exploration as components of nanoelectronics, biosensing schemes, photochemical applications, and as electrocatalysts.
 Understanding these systems can lead to advances in photochemical, electrochemical, and environmental technologies.

 Modeling Electrochemical and Heterogeneous catalysis

-Catalysis is key in a variety of industrial, biological, and technological fields.
+Catalysis is key in a variety of industrial, biological, environmental, and technological fields.
 Being able to predict and design materials that can outperform previous surfaces and devices is critical for improving catalytic technologies.
-At the core of developing future materials, one must understand not only the reaction networks, but also the role of electronic structure and morphology of the components involved.
-We are interested in understanding the precise mechanistic details of catalytic reduction and oxidation reactions, and aim to develop and predict novel catalysts (i.e. – surfaces, clusters, nanoparticles, and inorganic-organic hybrid materials) using a combination of computational approaches including density functional theory, molecular dynamics, and Monte Carlo methods.
+At the core of developing future materials, one must understand not only the reaction networks, but also the role of substrate morphology and electronic structure.
+We are interested in understanding the mechanistic details of various reduction and oxidation reactions on various metal-oxide and nanoscale organometallic structures using computational approaches.